This article is part of a series.

 This looks a bit complex at first glance but we’ll clear it up:

-1. A World object is about holding the world data in memory, but it is not about generating it, so we take the initial state of the world as a parameter.
+Worldobject is about holding the world data in memory, but it is not about generating it, so we take the initial state of the world as a parameter. - We implement the

-3. We set its visibleSize.
-This is the size of the area which will be visible on our screen
+visibleSize.
+This is the size of the area which will be visible on our screen - We set the

 Now that we have a World which we can use with our GameComponent we are going to need a builder for it.